isomerpages/govtech-gobusiness-main/_browse-ipservices/Others/Contract-Drafting.md

 #### Aedificare Law

-At Aedificare Law, We Build and Protect Your Business.
+At Aedificare Law, we build and protect your business.

 <ul>
 <li style='line-height: 27px; margin: 0px 0px !important'><b>No. of connections made on GoBusiness IP Grow:</b> -</li>